Leviticus 17 – The Sanctity of Blood

 b.
 Bring it to the door of the tabernacle of meeting: In the pagan world at that time, it was customary to offer sacrifice wherever one pleased.
 Altars were often built on high hills, in forested areas, or at other special places.

 c.
 The guilt of bloodshed shall be imputed to that man: With the building of the tabernacle (Exodus 40), Israel had a centralized place of worship.
-Therefore, they were not allowed to offer sacrifice any place or any way they pleased.
+Therefore, they were not allowed to offer sacrifice in any place or in any way they pleased.
 They had to come to the tabernacle and have their sacrifice performed by the priests.
 If they disobeyed, they would be cut off from among the people – exiled from their community.

 i.
 This command runs completely contrary to the way most people come to God in our culture.
 The modern world emphasizes an individualistic way of coming to God, where everyone does according to their own preference in how and when and where and with whom they will meet with God.

 ii.
-This thinking runs deep in the thinking of the modern, western world and is rarely even questioned.
+This thinking runs deep in the modern western world and is rarely even questioned.
 As described in the book Habits of the Heart (1985) Robert Bellah and his colleagues interviewed a young nurse named Sheila Larson, whom they described as representing the experience and views of many Americans on religion.
 Speaking about her own faith and how it worked in her life, she said: “I believe in God.
 I’m not a religious fanatic.
 I can’t remember the last time I went to church.
 My faith has carried me a long way.
 It is ‘Sheilaism.’
 Just my own little voice.”
 This way of thinking dominates spirituality in the modern western world – but it is not the Biblical pattern for seeking God, pleasing Him, or becoming right with God.

 2. (5-7) The right way to bring sacrifice – to the tabernacle, through the priest.